 - No vitamins.
 I take a pack of vitamins 2x a day normally.
 They are something I wouldn’t be without.
 My energy levels are always better and my immune system is great.
 But, on a juice fast, you do not need to take your vitamins, (if you have problems with constipation, you may want to add a probiotic) the fruits and veggies will give your body straight nutrients that are even better than the best vitamins out there! $$$ saved? $40.

 - Better health.
 I really cannot put a $$$ sign to this one.
 Dr visits, meds, sick days… Good health is invaluable.

 - No eating out, or coffee.
 We seem to eat out at a nice restaurant at least once a month ($35) and fast food ($12) can be as often as once a week.
 Plus Speedway coffee and random times when I’m out and about and feel hungry ($10-35).
 Total saved on eating out?
 At least $110.

 So, my total spent on juicer and food: Approximately $500.
 Total saved: $150 +Better Health.
-Total cost to juice fast the first month: $350.
+The total cost to juice fast the first month: $350.

 I’m going to break that down a bit more.
 I spent $250 on food (the other $100 was the juicer) I juiced or ate raw for 28 days this month.
-Figuring three meals a day, would be 84 meals total.
-Now, divide the the $250 spent on produce by 84 meals. $2.97 a meal!
+Figuring three meals a day would be 84 meals in total.
+Now, divide the $250 spent on produce by 84 meals. $2.97 a meal!
 You cannot eat out for that cost, and sometimes, you cannot cook for that cost.
-Total cost to juice fast per day $8.92.
+The total cost to juice fast per day $8.92.

 So what is the true cost to juice fast?
 In my book, it’s priceless!